foundriesio/docs/source/reference/zephyr-zmp.rst

 The top-level command is ``zmp build``.
-By default, it takes a path to an application inside the Zephyr microPlatform installation directory, and builds a signed application image, as well as an mcuboot binary capable of loading that application image.
+By default, it takes a path to an application inside the Zephyr microPlatform installation directory, and builds a signed application image, as well as an MCUboot binary capable of loading that application image.
 (The default behavior can be changed through various options.)